-Use a battery tender – Get yourself a battery tender if you don’t already have one and get it hooked up.
-Using a battery tender will help insure that your battery is ready for the next riding season.
+Use a battery tender – Get yourself a battery maintainer if you don’t already have one and get it hooked up.
+Using a battery tender will help ensure that your battery is ready for the next riding season.

-If your storing your motorcycle where you don’t have power, then remove the battery from the motorcycle and store it elsewhere.
+If you’re storing your motorcycle where you don’t have power, then remove the battery from the motorcycle and store it elsewhere.

 Replace all Fluids – If you’re storing the motorcycle over wintertime or other long period of time, consider replacing all of the fluids like the antifreeze and brake fluid.

 Check your tires – Motorcycle tires can leak slow while in storage due to temperature fluctuation.
 Make sure your tires are properly inflated before storage.

 Frequently Asked Questions

 Q: What are some useful tips for storing my motorcycle without a garage?

 A: Here are 9 useful tips for storing your motorcycle without a garage: